-- a) The committee will review and provide advice on the appropriateness of AUSTRAC's: - annual financial statements - information (other than annual financial statements) requested by Finance in preparing the Australian Government's consolidated financial statements, including the supplementary reporting package - processes and systems for preparing, and record keeping of, financial reporting information, and - processes to allow AUSTRAC to stay informed throughout the year of any changes or additional requirements in relation to the financial reporting. - b) The committee will provide annual written advice to the CEO, in the form of a statement, whether: - the annual financial statements, in the committee's view, comply with the PGPA Act, the PGPA Rules, the Accounting Standards and supporting guidance
+- a) The committee will review and provide advice on the appropriateness of AUSTRAC's: - i.
+Annual financial statements - ii.
+Information (other than annual financial statements) requested by Department of Finance in preparing the Australian Government's consolidated financial statements, including the supplementary reporting package

-- additional information (other than financial statements) required by Finance for the purpose of preparing the Australian Government consolidated financial statements (including the supplementary reporting package) comply with the PGPA Act, the PGPA Rules, the Accounting Standards and supporting guidance, and - AUSTRAC's financial reporting as a whole is appropriate, with reference to any specific areas of concern or suggestions for improvement.
+- iii.
+Processes and systems for preparing, and record keeping of, financial reporting information - iv.
+Processes to allow AUSTRAC to stay informed throughout the year of any changes or additional requirements in relation to the financial reporting. - b) The committee will provide annual written advice to the CEO, in the form of a statement, whether: - i.
+The annual financial statements, in the committee's view, comply with the PGPA Act, the PGPA Rules, the Accounting Standards and supporting guidance - ii.
+Additional information (other than financial statements) required by Finance for the purpose of preparing the Australian Government consolidated financial statements (including the supplementary reporting package) comply with the PGPA Act, the PGPA Rules, the Accounting Standards and supporting guidance - iii.
+AUSTRAC's financial reporting as a whole is appropriate, with reference to any specific areas of concern or suggestions for improvement.

-5.2 Performance reporting
+6.2 Performance reporting